 Merlot wine is the highest-produced wine in France.

 Merlot is considered a lighter wine, if not the lightest wine, with fruity flavors.
 Compared to merlot, Pinot noir has a stronger taste with oakier flavors.

 Not all wines are made for the same purpose and the same usage.
-Some wines are entré wines, some others are associated with main courses.
+Some wines are entré wines, and some others are associated with main courses.

 Merlot is considered a more fruity and lighter profiled wine compared to Pinot noir.
 Comparatively, merlot is a more versatile type of wine.
-Depending on the type of preparation merlot wine can range from a light-bodied wine to a complex and rich flavored wine.
+Depending on the type of preparation, merlot wine can range from a light-bodied wine to a complex and rich flavored wine.